ben-toker/nihplugfun/README.md

 back to real) to the output repeatedly (until we want it to stop).

-This is built off of [NIH-Plug](https://github.com/robbert-vdh/nih-plug?tab=readme-ov-file) because I Rust > C++ (JUCE) and want to program in this language as much as possible.
+This is built off of [NIH-Plug](https://github.com/robbert-vdh/nih-plug?tab=readme-ov-file) because I love Rust and want to program in this language as much as possible.
+That, and it was a better alternative to learning C++ (JUCE)

 ## Installation and building
 To get this running, clone the repo and run